custom-components/pyscript/docs/tutorial.rst

 ``light.turn_on`` service is called.
 Otherwise, if the action is ``"fire"`` then an event type with that ``id`` is fired with the given parameters.
 You can experiment by calling the service with different parameters.
-(Of course, it doesn’t make much sense to have a function that either does nothing, calls another service, or fires an event, but, hey, this is just an example.)
+(Of course, it doesn't make much sense to have a function that either does nothing, calls another service, or fires an event, but, hey, this is just an example.)

 .. note::

-   You’ll need to look at the log messages to see the output (unless you are using Jupyter, in which case all log messages will be displayed, independent of the log setting).
-The log message won’t be visible unless the ``Logger`` is enabled at least for level ``info``, for example:
+   You'll need to look at the log messages to see the output (unless you are using Jupyter, in which case all log messages will be displayed, independent of the log setting).
+The log message won't be visible unless the ``Logger`` is enabled at least for level ``info``, for example:

    .. code:: yaml